 Step 2: The Program

-Well I made the choice of the AT89C52 because of its cheap price and the fact that it has a built in RS232 compatible UART.
+Well I made the choice of the AT89C52 because it is cheap and it has a built-in RS232 compatible UART.
 The GSM modem here used (the SIM300Z) communicates through a standard serial port.

 My Algorithm required a master number to send the SMSs so that unauthenticated use of the display can somewhat be proteced.

 The program has been written in the C51 language using a KEIL µVision2 IDE.